Dresumewill/GitHomeworkFixErrors/homework.md

 ## 2. What is JavaScript?

 JavaScript is a high-level, interpreted programming language that runs in web browsers.
+It's main job is to run in a web browser to change or update HTML and CSS in real-time.

 ## 3. What three problems does Git & GitHub solve?